ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ## Spawning pipes through time

-Like templates, rooms can have their own logic as well — they are hidden under the button "Room events" in a room editor.
-There are four events as well:
+Like templates, rooms can have their own logic as well — they are hidden under the button "Events" in the top bar of a room editor.
+There are four basic events as well, and additional ones, too:

 * "Room start" that runs once when you switch to this room or start a game in this room;
 * "Frame start" that runs at each frame after any other Frame start events of copies;